How Much Do Blog Management Services Cost on Average?

 This is the tier where companies start to care more about individualized service.
 They will likely do a site audit and help you improve technical SEO that boosts the effectiveness of their service.
 They will perform competitor research to figure out who you're fighting in your niche, and how they can out-fight them.
 They will likely even offer additional outreach services, some of which might be included, while others may be upsells.

-WebFX Homepage
+Webfx Homepage

 This is also where you start to see specific niche services.
 Instead of a blog manager, you might find a real estate blog manager or a finance blog manager.
 Specialty services tend to cost more, but have correspondingly better knowledge of their niche.
 On the other hand, you might be hiring the same service your competitor uses.